ohmybrew/ohmybrew.github.io/_posts/2015-10-15-activerecord-and-liquid-drops-with-sinatra.markdown

 date: '2015-10-15 02:00:00'
 ---

 Normally I use ERB when doing templates but there was a special use-case recently where I needed to allow the app user to modify a specific template.
-[Liquid templates](http://liquidmarkup.org/) (what Jekyll and Shopify uses) was perfect for this situation because it has a simple syntax for anyone to pick up and its also safe due to it's scope limited to whats passed to the template.
+[Liquid templates](http://liquidmarkup.org/) (what Jekyll and Shopify use) was perfect for this situation because it has a simple syntax for anyone to pick up and it's also safe due to its scope limited to what's passed to the template.

 Let's suppose you have two models in your Sinatra application -- `Student` and `Book`.